 Donations from our local community partners such as corporations, individuals, groups and organizations fund 69% of our food recovery operation.
-Sources of the balance of our funding (31%) come from additional fundraising through our Nevada site, member agencies, recycling projects and foundations.
+Sources of the balance of our funding (31%) come from additional fundraising through member agencies, community events and foundations.
 As a registered charity all financial contributions are tax deductible.
 Hamilton Food Share is not a United Way Agency.

 83% comes from the food industry, such as food manufactures, retailers and farmers.

 15% comes from our local community food drives.

 We encourage people in need to visit their closest food bank.
 Most agencies allow people to come once a month for 3 days worth of emergency food groceries.
 With cut backs to social service and disability benefits people are struggling to feed their families for longer periods beyond the three days.
 People who need additional food can visit more than one agency.

 In our community currently there are 13,000 people accessing food banks every month and 5,000 are children (38%).
 Others that use emergency food services include disabled people, senior citizens, and many people who have lost their jobs and found other employment at minimum wage.